 You should read the following discussion in conjunction with our consolidated financial statements and related notes included in this Annual Report on Form 10-K ("2017 Form 10-K").
 This 2017 Form 10-K contains certain forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995 ("PSLRA"), Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended, (the "Exchange Act"), about our expectations, beliefs, or intentions regarding our business, financial condition, results of operations, strategies, or prospects.
 You can identify forward-looking statements by the fact that these statements do not relate strictly to historical or current matters.
 Rather, forward-looking statements relate to anticipated or expected events, activities, trends, or results as of the date they are made.
-Because forward-looking statements relate to anticipated or expected events, activities, trends, or results as of the date they are made.
-Could cause our actual results to differ materially from any future results expressed or implied by the forward-looking statements.
+Because forward-looking statements relate to matters that have not yet occurred, these statements are inherently subject to risks and uncertainties that could cause our actual results to differ materially from any future results expressed or implied by the forward-looking statements.
 Many factors could cause our actual activities or results to differ materially from the activities and results anticipated in forward-looking statements.
 These factors include those contained in Part I, "Item 1A.
 Risk Factors" of this 2017 Form 10-K. We do not undertake any obligation to update forward-looking statements, except as required by law.
 We intend that all forward-looking statements be subject to the safe harbor provisions of PSLRA.
 These forward-looking statements are only predictions and reflect our views as of the date they are made with respect to future events and financial performance.